MariaBlancoGonzalez/Refugees-A-deep-analysis-of-refugee-crisis-data/README.md

 * What are the top 10 countries with the highest asylum application rates since 2010?
 What are the top 10 with the lowest?
 * Depending on armed conflicts, for example, the Ukrainian-Russian conflict in 2022, has the number of applications from these two countries increased compared to previous years?
 * Interactive maps of asylum requests in Spain over the years in each autonomous community.
-* with spanish data, make comparisons with a gender perspective on asylum requests.
+* With spanish data, make comparisons with a gender perspective on asylum requests.

+The project has developed a complete process for data collection, transformation, and analysis.
+The data processing is located in the Jupyter notebooks.
+These notebooks provide a detailed record of the steps taken transform and analyze the data.

 ## Data sources